Daria Bilodid: Career

 Bilodid won her first senior world title at the 2018 World Championships at the age of 17, where she also became the youngest senior judo world champion in history.
 She defeated former opponents: the former Olympic and world bronze medalist, Otgontsetseg Galbadrakh by ippon; former Olympic champion and world champion, Paula Pareto of Argentina in the semi-finals by waza-ari; in the finals, she faced Paris Grand Slam final opponent, Funa Tonaki whom she defeated by her signature Ōuchi gari for ippon at 1:59 of the contest, winning gold at the 2018 World Championships in Baku, Azerbaijan.
 She is the youngest two-time world judo champion among both men and women.

 Bilodid won one of the bronze medals in her event at the 2021 World Masters held in Doha, Qatar.
 A month later, she won the silver medal in her event at the 2021 Tel Aviv Grand Slam held in Tel Aviv, Israel.

 Bilodid won her Olympic bronze at the 2020 Summer Olympics, as she beat the Israeli judoka Shira Rishony.
 This medal was Ukraine's first Olympic medal for women's judo.

 Bilodid was at the 2024 Summer Olympics in Paris where she beat Nera Tiebwa, a teenage judoka from Kiribati.

 Personal life

 Bilodid is the daughter of fellow judoka and two-time European champion Gennadiy Bilodid.
+She is in a relationship with Ukrainian businessman Artur Mkhitaryan.